SaptakS/tithi/README.md

 ### Different folders in the project

 - **content** - This contains all the markdown files that represent the events/tasks for particular dates.
 You need to create markdowns with proper dates (YYYY-MM-DD or RFC3339 e.g. 2002-10-02T15:00:00Z).
 If date is mentioned in YYYY-MM-DD format, the time shown in the event details on clicking is always 12:00 am.
 The title of the content is shown on the event summary, and rest of the content (along with time) is shown on clicking.
-Ensure that the posts that you want to be shown in the calendar has `show_in_calendar = true`
+Ensure that the posts that you want to be shown in the calendar has `show_in_calendar = true`.

 - **sass** - Contains all the SASS stylesheets.
 The `grids` module contains the monthly calendar grid layout logic.
 Rest of the modules are specific to what the name suggests